 Professionally, Christian is a Writer to the Signet, a Notary Public, and a Member of the Society of Trust and Estate Practitioners.
 He was formerly a member of the Investor Protection Committee of the Law Society of Scotland.
 He continues to speak frequently on legal issues at specialist conferences, and regularly contributes articles to professional journals.

-Christian is a current UK Director and Charity Trustee of Combat Stress.
+Previously a nominated Foreign and Commonwealth Office secondee to the Organisation for Security and Co-operation in Europe (“OSCE”), Christian holds corporate directorships both north and south of the Border.
+More specifically, Christian is a current UK Director and Charity Trustee of Combat Stress.
 He is also Chairman of the Board of Trustees of the Royal Scots Dragoon Guards Regimental Trust, and a member of the Regimental Council.

 Amongst his interests Christian includes music, mountains, and motorcycle touring.

 Mrs Stein is a former pupil of Kilgraston, and sent her two daughters to the school.
 She was treasurer of the Kilgraston Association for many years, overseeing many important changes at the time.

 Professionally, Lesley is a retired tutor in modern languages – French, German and Spanish – and has currently a strong interest in Mandarin and Russian being taught in schools.